MrsRina/bicudo/README.md

 # Credits & License

-Thanks for Michael Tanaya, Huaming Chen, Jebediah Pavleas & Kelvin Sung.
-They published one awesome book!
+Thanks you Michael Tanaya, Huaming Chen, Jebediah Pavleas & Kelvin Sung.
 Bicudo use MIT license, we do not care for what purpose you use it, just follow the MIT terms.